sestaton/WorldCupStats/README.md

     worldcup group_results

+Get a listing of all the teams by group.
+This command displays the 3-letter FIFA code for each country, but not any scores:

+    worldcup teams

 For any of the above commands, you can add `-o file` to the command the results will be saved to `file` in case you want to do some plotting or analysis with the results.

 **DOCUMENTATION**